-To obtain a Special Events permit and coordinate City services, you must download and complete the Special Event Permit Application.
+To obtain a Special Events permit and coordinate City services, you must download and complete the Special Events Application 2020.

-For questions or concerns contact the Office of Special Events at 561-243-7250 or email@example.com.
+For questions or concerns contact the Office of Special Events, Nan Krushinski at 561-243-6209 or KrushinskiN@MyDelrayBeach.com.

-A "non-profit" organization must work to serve a public purpose, rather than to provide financial benefit to any individual, corporation or entity.
-The "non-profit" organization must be organized around a cause, mission or community need.
+A non-profit organization must be certified as such by the IRS.
+Non-profits work to serve a public purpose, rather than to provide financial benefit to any individual, corporation or entity.
+The non-profit organization must be organized around a cause, mission, or community need.

 - Sunbiz registration